ETIMC/Report/typst/sections/Sprint 2.typ

   caption: [Instrument Pixel Art],
 ) <fig:pixelart>

 All visual assets used for the display were created specifically for the project, as it was discovered during testing that the Picos had limited storage capacity and that the chosen display module required the picture format to be in bitmap (.BMP) format #text(red)[cite] for proper image rendering.
 Common image formats were incompatible, and the availability of suitable .BMP files was limited.
 Consequently, the team produced the required imagery using Aseprite #cite(<igara_studio_aseprite_2025>), a tool suited for pixel art creation.
 This application was selected due to its ability to export compatible files, precise scaling for the display's resolution, and prior familiarity with the software.
-In addition, the pixel art style was considered suitable for the target audience, due to its playful and accessible visual expression– it would also be used to fulfill requirements 3 and 11 in @table:usabilityRequirements.
+In addition, the pixel art style was considered suitable for the target audience, due to its playful and accessible visual expression– it would also be used to fulfill requirements 4 and 11 in @table:usabilityRequirements.
+(Requirement 4 & 11, @table:usabilityRequirements)

 For the initial breadboard implementation, two instrument images– a drum and a piano– were created as seen in @fig:pixelart.
 Feedback obtained during testing indicated interest in additional instruments, specifically a guitar and a trumpet.
 These images were subsequently developed and included in the system later in the development process.